-Article 1
+Article 1 Objective and scope

-This article clarifies the primary objective which is to ensure that, following the coming into force of this directive, information society services will be able to fully benefit form, except under derogation, the free movement of services between the Member States.
+This Article clarifies the primary objective which is to ensure that, following the coming into force of this Directive, Information Society services will be able to fully benefit form, except under derogation, the free movement of services between the Member States.
 It also clarifies the scope of application particularly by indicating that the Community "acquis" is maintained.

-Article 2: Definitions
+Article 2 Definitions

-Subparagraph (a) "information society services"
+Subparagraph (a) "Information Society service"

-This definition was taken from Article 1(2) of Directive 98/34/EC1.
-In this Directive, in accordance with the definition of services laid down in Articles 59 and 60 of the Treaty, information society services are defined as "any service, that is to say, any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services".
+This definition was taken from Article 1(2) of Directive 98/34/EC17.
+In this Directive, in accordance with the definition of services laid down in Articles 59 and 60 of the Treaty, Information Society services are defined as "any service, that is to say, any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services".
 In addition, the Article defines the following terms: "at a distance", "by electronic means", "at the individual request of a recipient of services".

-It must be noted that the definition of information society services does not cover Internet televised broadcasting when it solely represents an additional means of transmitting an integral or unaltered set of television programmes as defined in Article 1(a) of Directive 89/552/EC, which have been broadcast over the air, by cable or by satellite.
+It must be noted that the definition of Information Society services does not cover internet televised broadcasting when it solely represents an additional means of transmitting an integral or unaltered set of television programmes as defined in Article 1(a) of Directive 89/552/EC, which have been broadcast over the air, by cable or by satellite.